publishpress/PublishPress-Future/readme.txt

 ### Added

 - Add the current date and time to date preview in the date/time offset setting field, #840
-- Add new tipos to the inserter in the workflow editor
+- Add new tips to the inserter in the workflow editor
+- Add double-click behavior to the steps in a workflow to load the settings sidebar

 ### Fixed